Armigerous/GreenThumb-app/notes/TASK.md

 - [ ] Plants tab uses a leaf, flower, or book icon (final choice per design review)
 - [ ] Icon is visually consistent with other tab icons
 - [ ] Icon meets brand and accessibility standards

 ---

+## Dynamic Plant Task Scheduling Plan (2024-06)

+### Overview

+We are moving to a dynamic, climate-aware plant task scheduling system.
+All tasks are tied to a specific plant (user_plant_id) and generated when a plant is added to a garden.
+The system supports both a full-year plan and dynamic rescheduling based on weather and user actions.

+### Scheduling Workflow

+1. **Full-Year Seeding on Plant Add**

+   - When a user adds a plant, generate all expected tasks (watering, fertilizing, pruning, etc.) for the next 12 months using plant data and climate info.
+   - Store all tasks in the `plant_tasks` table with due dates and type.

+2. **Rolling Refresh Job**

+   - A background job runs daily/hourly, looking ahead 30–60 days.
+   - Regenerates or reschedules tasks in that window based on:
+     - Weather alerts (rain, frost, heat, etc.)
+     - Plant/garden data changes
+   - Archives "stale" tasks (past due and not completed).

+3. **User-Driven Overrides**

+   - If a user marks a task complete or reschedules it, the system respects this and does not override it in future refreshes.

+4. **UI Feedback & Exports**
+   - Calendar view shows both original (planned) and dynamically updated tasks.
+   - Dynamic tasks are visually distinct and include tooltips for context (e.g., "Updated for tomorrow's frost warning").
+   - Users can export upcoming tasks (PDF/CSV).

+### Database Changes Required

+- Expand allowed `task_type` values in `plant_tasks` (beyond Water/Fertilize/Harvest).
+- Add the following fields to `plant_tasks`:
+  - `archived` (boolean): for auto-archived/stale tasks
+  - `source` (text/enum): 'seeded', 'dynamic', 'user' (tracks origin of task)
+  - `original_due_date` (timestamptz): for rescheduled tasks
+  - `metadata` (jsonb): for weather notes, reschedule reasons, etc.
+- No recurrence field needed (tasks are regenerated as needed).

+### Implementation Tasks

+- [ ] Update `plant_tasks` table schema (add new fields, expand allowed types)
+- [ ] Implement full-year task seeding logic on plant add
+- [ ] Build rolling refresh background job (daily/hourly)
+- [ ] Implement logic to respect user overrides
+- [ ] Update UI to distinguish planned vs. dynamic tasks
+- [ ] Add export functionality (PDF/CSV)
+- [ ] Document new scheduling logic in `docs/architecture.md` and `docs/technical.md`

+// Reason: This plan enables flexible, climate-aware, and user-respecting plant care scheduling, supporting both automation and manual control.

+## [Planned] Complete Removal of Garden Health Feature (2024-06)

+### Rationale

+We are removing the "garden health" feature from the app.
+This feature previously tracked a score or status for each garden, decreasing when users had overdue tasks.
+With the move to a more dynamic, flexible, and positive user experience (and dynamic task scheduling), punitive or negative feedback is no longer aligned with our product philosophy.
+Instead, we will focus on positive reinforcement and clear, actionable feedback for users.

+### Scope

+This is a **major architectural and UX change**.
+It will affect the database, backend logic, UI components, hooks, tests, and documentation.
+All references to garden health must be removed or refactored.

+### Task Breakdown

+1. **Discovery & Impact Assessment**

+   - [ ] Search the entire codebase for all references to garden health (e.g., `gardenHealth`, `garden_health`, `health_score`, `setGardenHealth`, etc.).
+   - [ ] Identify all UI components, hooks, and utilities that display, calculate, or depend on garden health.
+   - [ ] List all database tables and columns related to garden health (likely in `user_gardens` or related tables).
+   - [ ] Find all backend/API logic that updates or returns garden health.
+   - [ ] Review documentation, onboarding, and tests for garden health references.

+2. **Planning the Removal**

+   - [ ] Plan SQL migrations to drop garden health columns/tables from Supabase.
+   - [ ] Plan refactors/removals for all affected frontend and backend code.
+   - [ ] Decide how to fill any UI/UX gaps left by removing garden health (e.g., replace with positive stats, streaks, or nothing).

+3. **Implementation**

+   - [ ] Write and apply database migrations to remove garden health fields.
+   - [ ] Refactor or remove all frontend code (components, hooks, context) that uses garden health.
+   - [ ] Remove or update backend logic and API endpoints related to garden health.
+   - [ ] Update or remove tests that check garden health logic.
+   - [ ] Update onboarding, tooltips, and help text to remove garden health references.

+4. **Testing & Validation**

+   - [ ] Test all user flows where garden health was previously shown or used.
+   - [ ] Ensure no errors, broken UI, or missing feedback.
+   - [ ] Validate that the user experience remains positive and clear.

+5. **Documentation & Communication**

+   - [ ] Update `README.md`, `docs/architecture.md`, and `docs/technical.md` to remove all references to garden health.
+   - [ ] Add a migration note in `TASK.md` and/or `PLANNING.md` explaining the rationale and what changed.

+6. **Release & Monitor**
+   - [ ] Deploy the changes.
+   - [ ] Monitor user feedback for confusion or requests for the old feature.

+// Reason: This ensures a clean, positive, and modern user experience, and prevents technical debt or confusion from legacy garden health logic.

+---